MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/keyboard-and-mouse-hid-client-drivers.md

         - Only load on the specific vendor's hardware

-    1. Transport drivers: Windows team doesn't recommend creating more HID transport minidrivers.
-They're complex drivers to write and maintain.
+    1. Transport drivers: Windows team doesn't recommend creating more HID transport minidrivers they're complex to write and maintain.
 If a partner is creating a new HID transport minidriver, especially on SoC systems, we recommend a detailed architectural review to understand the reasoning and ensure that the driver is developed correctly.

 1. Driver developers should use driver frameworks (KMDF or UMDF) and not rely on WDM for their filter drivers.
 1. Driver developers should reduce the number of kernel-user transitions between their service and the driver stack.